hpi-swt2-exercise/rails-intro-exercise/README.md

 ## 2) Set up local development environment

-* Clone the repository to your local machine
+* Clone your exercise repository to your local machine using `git clone`.
+You might want to clone using [SSH](https://github.com/settings/ssh/new) instead of HTTPS, to avoid having to [type credentials when pushing](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).

 ### Option 1: Local setup
 * Change into the newly created directoy
 * Inside the directory, check the used Ruby version using `ruby --version`.
-It should be `2.5.0`.
+It should be `2.5.1`.
 Other Ruby versions might work, but this is the one that was tested.
 * If the correct Ruby version is not used, install a ruby version manager, for example [rbenv](https://github.com/rbenv/rbenv) using the instructions for [rbenv installation](https://github.com/rbenv/rbenv#basic-github-checkout) and [ruby-build installation](https://github.com/rbenv/ruby-build#installing-as-an-rbenv-plugin-recommended).
   * WARNING: If you already have the Ruby version manager [RVM](https://rvm.io/) installed, please use that or uninstall it prior to rbenv installation, as the two version managers are incompatible.
-* Install Ruby version 2.5.0  with `rbenv install 2.5.0` (this might take a few minutes, as Ruby is being compiled)
+* Install Ruby version 2.5.1  with `rbenv install 2.5.1` (this might take a few minutes, as Ruby is being compiled)
 * The `.ruby_version` file in the repository instructs the ruby version manager to use the correct version.

 ### Option 2: Use a Virtual Machine